 Nominate a WashU Peer for the 20th Annual Gerry and Bob Virgil Ethic of Service Awards

 Nominations for the 20th Annual Gerry and Bob Virgil Ethic of Service Award cycle are now open!
-Please be sure to send us your submission by November 20th for consideration.
-Honorees will be announced in early 2023.
+Please be sure to send us your submission by Nov.
+20 for consideration.
+Honorees will be announced in 2023.

 Characteristics of Award Honorees

 The award committee anticipates a broad range of nominations that define service to community in many different ways.
 While the committee is not looking for a specific type of community involvement, characteristics of award honorees might include one or more of the following:

 - Exudes passion for a social, cultural or economic issue

 - Creates positive impact on the St. Louis community

 - Considers service to the community to be a way of life